Azure/onboarding-guidance/Scenarios/POC Scenario-HTTP.md

   * **Repeat** the step above to also add the IP configuration for the second web server.
   * Click **OK**.

-# Create Load Balancing Rules for HTTP
+# Create the load balancing rule for HTTP
   * Under **Settings** select **Load balancing rules**, click **Add**.
   * Enter name **(prefix)-http-lbr**.
     *  Protocol: **TCP**